 How to Frame a Wall

-In this video, I show you a very basic way to at least get you started and understanding on how to frame a wall.
-Now either with 2×4’s or 2×6’s it’s all done the same way.
+In this video, I show you a very basic way to at least get you started and understanding how to frame a wall.
+Now either with 2×4’s or 2×6’s, it’s all done the same way.

-Sheathing (plywood) comes in lengths of eight feet long or 96″.
-However, sheetrock comes in 8,10,12,14 and 16 feet long.
-So you don’t end up having to split boards or move studs it can be very important to follow the 16″ on center rule.
+Comes in lengths of eight feet long or 96″.
+However, sheetrock comes in 8,10,12,14, and 16 feet long.
+So you don’t end up having to split boards or move studs it can be very important to follow the 16″ on the center rule.

 Here watch this.

 16″ 32″ 48” 64″ 80″ 96” 112″ 128″ 144” 160″ 176″ 192” and so on.
 So by the picture below you can see how the boards will fall right on center with the studs when using a half sheet “4×4′ and a full sheet 4×8′